wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-deploy-rmtemplates-powershell.md

 > [AZURE.NOTE] The example shown above uses a vhd file that exists in the saacct storage account.
 The name of the disk was provided as a parameter to the template.

+If you would like to see a video of this task being done, take a look at this:

+[AZURE.VIDEO create-a-custom-virtual-machine-image-in-azure-resource-manager-with-powershell]

 ## <a id="multivm"></a>TASK: Create a multiple virtual machines in a virtual network with an external load balancer

 This task uses a template from the template gallery.
-To learn more about the template, see [Create a VM from a specialized VHD disk](https://www.windowsazure.cn/documentation/templates/201-2-vms-loadbalancer-lbrules/).
+To learn more about the template, see [Create a VM from a specialized VHD disk](https://azure.microsoft.com/documentation/templates/201-2-vms-loadbalancer-lbrules/).

 ![](./media/virtual-machines-deploy-rmtemplates-powershell/multivmextlb.png)